nats-io/nats-architecture-and-design/adr/ADR-20.md

     // AddLink will add a link to another object into this object store.
     // It is an error to link to a deleted object.
     // It is an error to link to a link.
-    // It is an error to name the link to that of an existing object.
+    // It is an error to name the link to that of an existing [non-link] object.
+    // It's okay to overwrite a link - name a link the name of an existing link.
     // Use UpdateMeta to change the name of a link.
     AddLink(name string, obj *ObjectInfo) (*ObjectInfo, error)

     // AddBucketLink will add a link to another object store.
-    // It is an error to name the link to that of an existing object.
+    // It is an error to name the link to that of an existing [non-link] object.
+    // It's okay to overwrite a link - name a link the name of an existing link.
     // Use UpdateMeta to change the name of a link.
     AddBucketLink(name string, bucket ObjectStore) (*ObjectInfo, error)